Emission Systems – Worth Tinkering?

 The filters are designed to minimise resistance to flow and do not significantly restrict exhaust flow provided the filter is adequately maintained through regeneration cycles.
 If the filter is allowed to become blocked it will restrict exhaust flow and increase fuel consumption by a few percent.

 There’s been some bad press related to DPFs not regenerating properly, becoming blocked and requiring expensive cleaning or replacement.
 Although there have been some teething issues with this new design, usually the problem lies in the application of the vehicle and not with the vehicle itself.

 If you own a diesel vehicle and it is unable to successfully regenerate, then you’ve bought the wrong tool for the job.
 The vehicle is not at fault.
 You are at fault.
 You’ve bought something designed to haul several people and their gear several hundred kilometers.
 Instead you’re using it to zip down to the shops or run some local errands.
 You’ve messed up.
 The right tool for you is either a pushbike, a scooter / motorbike, public transport or at worst a small petrol powered city car.

 If you’re vehicle is unable to successfully regenerate, the solution is not to try to illegally modify it to correct your poor vehicle choice.
 The solution is to sell it and buy something more appropriate.
 Toughen up, take your medicine, admit you were wrong, take responsibility for the environment, buy something more appropriate and be more careful in the future before deciding to jump on the band wagon.
 Car dealers aren’t in the business of giving advice.
-They want to sell you a car even if that car is not right for the buyer.
+They want to sell you a car even if that car is not right for you.
 It’s up to the buyer to figure out what is right.

 If you really want to keep your inappropriate vehicle then you should understand that you are squandering money on a way over-specified form of transport.
 The extra cost associated with the DPF not regenerating properly is not special.
 It is just a small component of your overall squandering.